Register for Annual Pass, Live Webinar, or On-Demand Video

 Education & Credentials

-Alan holds a J.D. from Northeastern University School of Law (1991) and a B.S. from Georgia State University (1988).
-He also completed the Executive Program in Management (EPM) at the UCLA Anderson School of Management in 2001.
-He is admitted to practice in California (1993) and New York (2002), as well as before the U.S. District Court for the Central District of California and the U.S. Court of Appeals for the Ninth Circuit.
-Alan is a Certified Information Privacy Professional (CIPP) and Certified Information Privacy Manager (CIPM) through the International Association of Privacy Professionals (IAPP).
+Alan earned a J.D. from Northeastern University School of Law, a B.S. from Georgia State University, and completed the Executive Program in Management (EPM) at the UCLA Anderson School of Management.
+He is admitted to practice in California and New York and is admitted before the U.S. District Court for the Central District of California and the U.S. Court of Appeals for the Ninth Circuit.
+Alan also holds the Certified Information Privacy Professional (CIPP) and Certified Information Privacy Manager (CIPM) designations, reflecting his extensive experience in privacy and data protection law.

 Recognition & Leadership